chenyuanlin1976/rasp_note/sign_apk_cmds.md

     `apksigner -sign -ks ks_name -ks-key-alias key_name xxx.apk`
 4. verify signing
   `keytool -printcert -jarfile myApp.apk`
-  `apksigner verfy -v --print-cert xxx.apk`
+  `apksigner verify -v --print-certs xxx.apk`

 ## what is a keystore, and what is it used for?